scstanley7/scstanley7.github.io/README.md

+# Sarah's github.io site

-<p>This repository contains information about me!
-It has my bio and my CV.</p>
+This repository contains information about me!
+It has my bio and my CV.